 28B.
 Financial arrangements

-(1) Moneys received by the Foundation shall be credited to an account at the Treasury, forming part of the Trust Fund constituted under section 9 of the Financial Administration and Audit Act 1985, to be called the Account of The Art Gallery of Western Australia Foundation (in this section referred to as the Account).
+(1) An agency special purpose account called the Account of The Art Gallery of Western Australia Foundation (in this section referred to as the Account) is established under section 16 of the Financial Management Act 2006 to which moneys received by the Foundation are to be credited.

 (2) All expenditure incurred by the Foundation for the purposes of performing its functions shall be charged to the Account.